SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### General
  - Made compatible with new No Compromise, No Surrender (NCNS) dlc release

+#### Tanks
+ - SPGs should no longer be able to use whichever main armament they want

 #### Axis
  - Some of Germany's coal has been moved into Italy, Hungary, Romania, Bulgaria